EllenB251/CyberSecurity2021/README.md

 ### ELK Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because:
-- By automating the build and deployment stages of configuration , it is guaranteed to be performed automatically, consistently, and with speed, simplifying repetitive, complex, and often tedious tasks.
-Given its automatiion, it can also facilitate OS and software updates, and apply scripted security measures across the board.
+- By automating the build and deployment stages of configuration, it is guaranteed to be performed automatically, consistently, and with speed, simplifying repetitive, complex, and often tedious tasks.
+Given its automation, it can also facilitate OS and software updates, and apply scripted security measures across the board.

 The elk-install.yml playbook implements the following tasks:
 - Installs Docker